Bay Center, Washington

 Bay Center is a census-designated place (CDP) in Pacific County, Washington, United States.
 The population was 174 at the 2000 census.
 The population increased to 276 at the 2010 census.
+However, in the 2020 census, the population decreased to 253.

 A post office called Bay Center has been in operation since 1876.
 The community was named for its central location on the harbor.